MAD1364/Practice/README.md

+# Practice
-# Practice of data structures and algorithms as well as general concepts in different languages including c++, python, java, etc.
+Data structures and algorithms as well as general concepts in different languages including c++, python, java, etc.